-A special use permit issued by the department sets forth terms and conditions to allow for reasonable accommodations for persons granted a disability designation.
-All specialized accommodations will now be processed through the special use permit program.
-Reasonable accommodations are issued on a case-by-case basis.
+A special use permit issued by the department sets forth terms and conditions to allow for special accommodations for persons granted a permanent disability designation.
+All specialized accommodations will now be processed through the special use permit program located in the Licensing Department.
+Special accommodations are issued on a case-by-case basis.
 (For complete ADA special use permit information and definitions, please refer to WAC 220-200-170.)

-ROAD ACCESS ENTRY PROGRAM: JUNE 1ST 2020
+ROAD ACCESS ENTRY PROGRAM